Gallery

 After All

-Many millennia after forests began doing it, humans are learning that trees have complex vascular, mycorrhizal, fungal, electrical, and pheromonal ways of networking and relying on one another for species survival.
+Many millennia after forests learned how, humans are discovering that trees have complex vascular, mycorrhizal, fungal, electrical, and pheromonal ways of networking and relying on one another for species survival.
 They are communal, familial, and have symbiotic relationships with a diverse range of organisms in the forest floor and with one another.
 Trees share nutrients, light, threat signals, adaptive responses, and become stronger through community than when thinned or separated.
-Undamaged forests have collective knowledge and live in interconnected cooperation, not in competition as once we thought, but they instead have evolved to share their needs and resources.
-Their matter and circuitry existed within their ancestors before they were fully formed, and they continue to feed young saplings and a vast array of organisms through their lives and as they decay.
+Undamaged forests live in interconnected cooperation, not in competition as once we thought.
+They’ve evolved to share resources, to continuously adapt and nurture.

 Humans have learned very little from forests and have learned it so late.
-But our nature, as often demonstrated by the newly and most alive humans, is a similar embodiment of connection, empathy, resiliency, and hope.
-The symbiosis now urgently required to sustain our habitat and one another will require an attentiveness to the interdependence and innate potentials of humans, forests, and our entanglement with all species.
+In our nature, however, as often embodied by the youngest of our species, are impulses of empathy, connection, resiliency, and hope.
+The symbiosis urgently required to sustain our habitat and one another may rely on these innate potentials of humans, forests, and an awareness of our entanglement with all species.

 Via